kudanai/Quran-Translation/utils/README.md

 ## transError_check.py

 various automated routines for checking common errors in the translation. currently only checks for repeated "fili" without a consonant.

-## navigator.py

-**incomplete** a simple quran navigator which might help editors review the translation files.